 Using the REP Ares 2.0

-While our experience with the Ares 2.0 is still limited, GGR founder Coop Mitchell has had plenty of experience with REP Fitness products, including the original REP Ares.
+GGR founder Coop Mitchell has had plenty of experience with REP Fitness products, including the original REP Ares, and now the upgrade 2.0.
 In his review of the REP Ares 1.0, his favorite part was the high pulley with two connection points for a lat pulldown bar.
 This allowed for using the dual weight stacks at once for heavy pulldowns, and was what Coop called the shining achievement of the cable system.

-The low row was just a little too low in his use, and the cables came at the sides of his heels, making for an odd angle that limited the range of motion during the exercise.
-REP Fitness in response raised the low row pulleys in the Ares 2.0 and brought them in the center on swiveling pulleys.
+The low row was just a little too low in his use of the original, and the cables came at the sides of his heels, making for an odd angle that limited the range of motion during the exercise.
+REP Fitness has raised the low row pulleys in the Ares 2.0 and brought them in the center on swiveling pulleys.
 A connector banana can allow you to use both weight stacks again, making for heavy rows.

 Footprint